 This is one unsightly green mess that most people either learn to live with or throw in the towel on before calling the professionals.

 Before you reach for your wallet, try to scrub it down one more time with a heavy duty scrub and coarse salt.
 At the micro level, salt is sharp enough to cut through this resistant, slimy stuff.
-Once the algae is gone, treat the affected area with an algae killer to prevent spores from re-establishing themselves.
+Once the algae is gone, apply an algae killer over the affected area to prevent spores from re-establishing themselves.

 Deep Clean a Chopping Block or Cutting Board